Pros / The wide field of view captures many subjects in one shot.

-Verdict / The F100 boasts specifications that are competitive with the best cameras on our lineup, but it’s wide field of view means it’s somewhat more specialized than most.
-If you want a wide-angle look, this cam is the best choice.
-If you’re looking for a more standard look and feel, there are better options out there.
+Verdict / The F100 boasts specifications that are competitive with the best cameras on our lineup, but it’s wide field of view means it’s somewhat more specialized than most. if you want a wide-angle look, this cam is the best choice.

-Although it’s not the most feature-rich camera out there, its resolution specifications, convenient design and unique field of view are all great reasons to go with the Genius WideCam F100.
+Despite not being the most feature-rich cam out there, its resolution specifications, convenient design and unique field of view are all great reasons to go with the Genius WideCam F100.
 Although it might not be for everyone, we found it to be a solid choice overall and gave it our Top Ten Reviews Bronze Award.

 - Still Image Resolution